Allbirds IPO: What Investors Need to Know about BIRD Stock

 Detailed financial information is in the Allbirds IPO prospectus, allowing you to gain more insight into the company’s finances.
 If you’re in the market for BIRD stock, let’s look at the details.

 Allbirds highlights some key information for investors.
-The company’s statement of operations and balance sheet data are summarized as follows…
+The company’s statement of operations and balance sheet data are as follows…

 Net Revenue: The company recorded an increase in net revenue.
 Allbirds recorded $193.7 million in net revenue for the 2019 fiscal year.
 In 2020, Allbirds reported over $219.3 million for the year.

 Gross Profit: Allbirds has recorded gross profit growth.
 The company recorded a gross profit of $98.8 million for the 2019 year.
 In 2020, the Allbirds recorded over $112.7 million in gross profit for the year.

 Net Income (Loss): Allbirds has reported net losses since inception.
 For the year 2019, the company recorded a net loss of over $14.5 million.
 But for the year 2020, the company’s net losses increased to almost $26.9 million.

 Cash: Allbirds’ cash flow continues to increase.
 The company recorded $74.3 million in cash for the 2019 fiscal year and $126.6 million for the 2020 year.
 In a year, the company’s cash grew about 70%.

 Total Assets and Liabilities: Allbirds’ total assets and total liabilities have grown.
 As of December 31, 2019, the company reported $154.6 million in total assets and $61.4 million in total liabilities.
 As of December 2020, Allbirds has over $244 million in total assets and $65.5 million in total liabilities.

 Allbirds raised $25 million through a funding round in January 2020 that gave the company a $1.7 billion valuation.
 Let’s take a look at the filing details for the Allbirds IPO…